DataDog/datadog-cdk-constructs/README.md

 ## Testing

 If you contribute to this package you can run the tests using `yarn test`.
-This package also includes a sample application for manual testing.
-First open a seperate terminal and run `yarn watch`, this will ensure the Typescript files in the src directory are compiled to Javascript in the lib directory.
-Navigate to `src/sample`, here you can edit `index.ts` to your liking and test your contributions manually.
-Run `npx cdk --app lib/sample/index.js <CDK Command>`, replacing `<CDK Command>` with common CDK commands like `synth`, `diff`, or `deploy`.
+This package also includes a sample application for manual testing:
+1. Open a seperate terminal and run `yarn watch`, this will ensure the Typescript files in the `src` directory are compiled to Javascript in the `lib` directory.
+2. Navigate to `src/sample`, here you can edit `index.ts` to test your contributions manually.
+3. At the root `datadog-cdk-constructs` directory run `npx cdk --app lib/sample/index.js <CDK Command>`, replacing `<CDK Command>` with common CDK commands like `synth`, `diff`, or `deploy`.

 - Note, if you receive "... is not authorized to perform: ..." you may also need to authorize the commands with your AWS credentials.